Everything We Know About The Day Before And Its Gameplay

-The much-maligned and most-wanted zombie survival MMO (massively multiplayer online game) has been beleaguered by another delay with some unfortunate news for console players.
+The much-maligned and most-wanted zombie survival MMO (massively multiplayer online game) was finally released last week though there’s some unfortunate news for a few console players.
 As it turns out, we have all the information you need about The Day Before and its gameplay, release date, trailer and more.

 First unveiled back in January 2021, The Day Before generated a huge amount of hype and shot up to the top spot on Steam’s wish list.
 However, the game was removed from Steam when a dispute emerged regarding its name.
 This has since passed and The Day Before was reinstated.